Advertisement

 Where’d you spend your money?

-Easy one this, we’d stick with Select trim, which gets the better riding and range maximising 17-inch alloys, and then tick the Winter Pack options box.
+Easy one this, we’d stick with Select trim, which gets range maximising 17-inch alloys.
+Then tick the Winter Pack options box.
+You’ll want that because there’s no energy-saving heat pump, even as an option.

 Any spare cash left over we’d spend on a better colour: white paint is your only no cost option, anything else (yellow, black, grey, red, blue) is £800.

-Oh, and one other thing to know: every Puma Gen-E sold also gets an eight-year/100,000km battery warranty for your peace of mind.
+Oh, and one other thing to know: every Puma Gen-E gets an eight-year/100,000km battery warranty for your peace of mind.

 Subscribe to the Top Gear Newsletter